Ignite-Laboratories/Enigmaneering/enigma0/step2/E0S2 - Neural Muting.md

         time.Sleep(time.Second * 2)
     }

-In here, the neuron can directly be _suppressed_ and _unsuppressed_ from activation without affecting its underlying potential.
+Every two seconds the printer's `Muted` field is toggled between high and low.
+Here, the neuron can directly be _suppressed_ and _unsuppressed_ from activation without affecting its operation.
 This allows neurons to lie _dormant_ until another system un-suppresses it, and demonstrates the beginnings of intra-neural _signaling_.

-Hey, look at that - the examples are getting less complex!
-That's a wonderful sign =)